MicroScope: 2000-2011

 In the early 2000s, the magazine maintained its coverage of the industry which expanded to include specialist distributors, including the likes of Hammer, CMS Distribution, Magirus, Wick Hill and Zycko.
 The reseller level also adapted to increasingly complex customer needs with the emergence of technology and vertical market specialists.

 MicroScope observed that the channel is moving more towards a subscription-based consumption model.
 There has been a growth in the number of managed service providers (MSPs) and most of the major distributors have established their own cloud marketplaces, providing applications and services.

 The channel has continued to evolve and adapt to changing market needs and is now seen by many customers as the 'trusted advisors' helping them with their digital transformation needs.
 Over the course of the channel’s transformation the magazine consistently spectated and commented on the ICT channel marketplace, now through monthly digital magazines, but also with daily news content on the website.

 From 2011

 In March 2011, MicroScope was sold to TechTarget ceasing print edition publication and became an online magazine; the last printed edition was published on Monday 28 March 2011.
 Computer Weekly published its last print edition on Tuesday 5 April 2011 and similarly transferred to a digital format.

+In December 2024, TechTarget merged with digital business of Informa Tech owned by Informa.
+The resulting company became Informa TechTarget with Informa owning the majority stake at 57%.